 So is #GamerGate entirely toxic at this point?
 Is it time to just abandon the hashtag and move on, finding a new banner to unite under?
 Maybe, maybe not.
 If a new movement starts up, the bad apples are going to hijack it just as quickly as they did GamerGate – that’s just the unfortunate nature of the internet.
 I’m fairly positive that just starting another movement is not the way to go.
 But can anything actually be accomplished in the name of GamerGate?

-GamerGate at its core is an incredibly multicultural and varied group of individuals, from all kinds of backgrounds, all united in their love of gaming.
-Most GGers simply want better game journalism.
-Unfortunately, GamerGate has been twisted and deformed into something that’s pretty damn vile, to the point where it’s drowning out moderate voices and the people who joined the movement solely due to legitimate ethical concerns.
+GamerGate at its core claims to be an incredibly multicultural and varied group of individuals, from all kinds of backgrounds, all united in their love of gaming.
+Many people in the movement legitimately just want better game journalism.
+Unfortunately, GamerGate has been twisted and deformed into something that’s pretty damn vile, to the point where it’s drowning out the people who joined the movement solely due to legitimate ethical concerns.
 At the same time, not everyone on the other side is a corrupt, raving, radical Marxist hellbent on the destruction of gamers, as some within GG would have you believe.
-There are plenty of moderates on both sides.
 I urge them to find some common ground, come together, and get to work on the real issues – and, again, I’m still not sure that can happen effectively under the tarnished GamerGate name.

 Whether they do it under the banner of GamerGate or not, however, the reasonable voices absolutely must take control of this whole fiasco if they want to bring it to a successful conclusion.
-Otherwise, this is just going to go on forever and it’s only going to get uglier, and I’m getting sick of all the drama.
+Otherwise, this is just going to go on forever and it’s only going to get uglier.